 Based on the Constitution and Bylaws of the ACVIM, the management and control of the professional and business affairs of the ACVIM are vested in the ACVIM Board of Regents (BOR).
-All voting ACVIM BOR members are elected and consist of the Chair of the ACVIM BOR, President of the ACVIM, President-Elect, Vice-President, and the Presidents of the Specialties of Cardiology, Large Animal Internal Medicine, Small Animal Internal Medicine, Neurology, and Oncology.
+All voting ACVIM BOR members are elected and consist of the Chair of the ACVIM BOR, President of the ACVIM, President-Elect of the ACVIM, Vice-President of the ACVIM, and the Presidents of the Specialties of Cardiology, Large Animal Internal Medicine, Small Animal Internal Medicine, Neurology, and Oncology.
 In addition to these officers, two At-Large Board members are elected to serve three (3) year terms.
-An ACVIM Professional Liaison and an Executive Director are hired by the Board to manage the day-to-day operations of the ACVIM.
-The Executive Director is a non-voting member of the BOR, serving as Secretary/Treasurer and Corporation Secretary.
-The Professional Liaison is a non-voting member of the BOR, serving in an advisory and consulting capacity for the BOR.
+A Chief Executive Officer CEO (Executive Director) is hired by the Board to manage the day-to-day operations of the ACVIM, including finances.
+The CEO is a non-voting member of the BOR, serving as Corporation Secretary.
+The ACVIM elects a Treasurer, who will be an ex-officio and non-voting member of the BOR.
+The Treasurer will be an ACVIM Diplomate who shall provide the BOR with financial over-sight, planning and decision making; including serving as liaison to the ACVIM's financial advisors.
+The ACVIM also hires a Professional Liaison who is an ACVIM Diplomate that serves as a non-voting member of the BOR, serving member of the BOR, serving in an advisory and consulting capacity for the BOR and represents the ACVIM with the ABVS.

-The following standing committees assist in the administration of the ACVIM:
+The following standing committees as defined in the By-Laws assist in the administration of the ACVIM: